jackohughes/ghc-proposals/proposals/0000-default-qualified-import.rst

     Each time, the right-hand side of the ``as`` is a keyword, which signifies unqualified import.

-2. The syntax for ``unqualified`` import can be different.
+- The syntax for ``unqualified`` import can be different.
 The proposed syntax is ``import ModuleName unqualified (as Foo)``, the following alternatives are possible:

    - ``unqualified`` before the module name: ``import unqualified ModuleName``
    - ``unqualified`` is `as`z; ``import ModuleName as unqualified``.

 Unresolved Questions
 --------------------

-None.
+1. User may want to disable implicitly unqualified type import.
+We thought about the following scheme:

+- `import Module`: qualified import + unqualified import of the main type
+- `import Module unqualified`: unqualified import
+- `import Module qualified`: fully qualified import: no import of the main type

+However the use case is rare and user always have the possibility to disable the implicit import of the main type by naming the imported module with a different name.
+For example ``import Data.ByteString as ByteString`` will implicitely import the ``ByteString`` type unqualified.
+However ``import Data.ByteString as LibByteString`` won't import ``ByteString`` unqualified.

 Implementation Plan
 -------------------